-This online program offers Zen practice under the guidance of Dōshō Rōshi and Tetsugan Sensei.
+This online program offers Zen practice under the guidance of teachers, Dōshō Rōshi and Tetsugan Sensei.
 The Vine is designed for those who are determined to awaken and actualize the great matter of life and death (aka post-kenshō training) - and who aren’t shy about it!

 We've found that most students feel a greater sense of connection within our online sangha than when practicing with in-person groups.
 In part, that comes from the extent of open sharing that occurs within the online Vine forums.

 We offer daily zazen, dharma talks, practice meetings, kōan introspection, group study, engaging community connections, online retreats, and in-person sesshin (meditation intensives).
 This mix of training elements, and the frequency of engagement that's possible online, creates a powerful process for householders to deeply explore the buddhadharma.